Can Contrast Therapy Really Help with Endurance & Strength Training?

 Sauna and cold therapy can be used as a tool to enhance strength training and improve endurance.
+Here's why we love contrast therapy.

 Common sense would suggest that those looking for different results would take different approaches to reach them, and the available data from sauna studies supports the success of individualized strategies of sauna use based on different types of workouts.